Sammy-Da-Great/Scouting-Data-Handler/README.md

 # Scouting Data Handler
-Scouting Data Handler is an app designed to reformat FRC (FIRST Robotics Competition) scouting data.
-The main purpose of the app is to provide a method to standardize datasets from different teams.
-Data can be manipulated into nearly any format. \
+Scouting Data Handler is an app designed to reformat FRC (FIRST Robotics Competition) for sharing data within the Coalition of Planets scouting alliance. \
-Currently, Scouting Data Handler only interfaces SQL databases and .csv files.
+The app is highly customizable and is intended to be modified to the user's preferences.
+It does not require modification to function.

+## Features
+- Directly interface .csv files and MySQL databases
+- Perform TBA and SQL queries in-app
+- Concatenate data tables
+- Reformat data using user-defined functions
+- Available in English, Spanish, and Portuguese, with customizable language localization
 ## Requirements
-MySQL \
+- MySQL
-Python
+- Python
-##
+## GPL-3.0 License
 Scouting Data Handler, a custom SQL interface Copyright (C) 2025 Samuel Husmann